Entrepreneurs are so lucky these days.

 Hire a coach when you want an expert who can customize the learning material for your unique business and who can offer their oversight as you implement what you’re learning.

-Coaches are incredibly useful at all stages of entrepreneurship because their advice is personalized and they hold their students accountable.
+Coaches can be incredibly useful at all stages of entrepreneurship because their advice is personalized and they hold their students accountable.

 You can find coaches who specialize in certain subjects or in certain industries.
 A good coach takes their entire body of knowledge on a topic and applies it to your specific business.